sdispater/orator/docs/orm.rst

     SELECT * FROM phones WHERE user_id = 1

-The Eloquent ORM assumes the foreign key of the relationship based on the model name.
+The Orator ORM assumes the foreign key of the relationship based on the model name.
 In this case, ``Phone`` model is assumed to use a ``user_id`` foreign key.
 If you want to override this convention, you can pass a second argument to the ``has_one`` method.
 Furthermore, you may pass a third argument to the method to specify which local column should be used for the association: